ocp-power-automation/ocs-upi-kvm/README.md

 ## Scripts

 - create-ocp.sh [ --retry ]
-- setup-ocs-cicd.sh
+- setup-ocs-ci.sh
-- run-ocs-cicd.sh
+- deploy-ocs-ci.sh
-- destroy-ocs.sh
+- teardown-ocs.sh

 The scripts above correspond to high level tasks of OCS-CI.
 They are intended to be invoked from an automation test script such as might be deployed with Jenkins